dsambrano/local_functions/README.md

 # My local functions

-Here are a list of functions and programs that I have made, that are not available to the general public (mostly just because I am to lazy to set upp the repos in pip etc).
+Here are a list of functions and programs that I have made, that are not available to the general public (mostly just because I am to lazy to set up the repos in pip etc).

 I plan to make several functions here and you may or may not want all of them.
 For those that want them all, the `install.sh` script should work.